-At the direction of the Association that recognizes the need for proper reserve planning, we have prepared a Reserve Study (physical and financial analysis) of the Association's Common or Limited Common Areas and submit our findings in this report.
-The purpose of this Reserve Study is to establish a reasonable yearly reserve contribution necessary to meet future expenditures for major replacements or repairs of the Common or Limited Common Areas in compliance with Oregon Revised Statutes 94.595 and 100.175 that components have a life expectancy of more than one year and less than thirty years.
+At the direction of the Association that recognizes the need for proper reserve planning, we have prepared a Reserve Study (physical and financial analysis) of the Association's Common Areas and Commonly Maintained Property as those terms are defined in the Declaration and submit our findings in this report.
+The purpose of this Reserve Study is to establish a reasonable yearly reserve contribution necessary to meet future expenditures for major replacements or repairs of the Common Areas and Commonly Maintained Property as those terms are defined in the Declaration in compliance with Oregon Revised Statutes 94.595 that components have a life expectancy of more than one year and less than thirty years.

-All major common elements are likely to require capital repair or replacement over the next thirty years.
-Our analysis considered current and future costs of replacement for the subject Common or Limited Common Areas, the average annual fund balance, interest on invested funds, and anticipated inflation.
-Based on the investigation and analysis as detailed in the accompanying narrative, the attached CURRENT ASSESSMENT FUNDING MODEL PROJECTION report details the average reserve contributions that are recommended to fund the expected capital expenditures of the subject Common or Limited Common Areas over the next thirty years.
+All major Common Areas and Commonly Maintained Property as those terms are defined in the Declaration are likely to require capital repair or replacement over the next thirty years.
+Our analysis considered current and future costs of replacement for the subject Common Areas and Commonly Maintained Property as those terms are defined in the Declaration, the average annual fund balance, interest on invested funds, and anticipated inflation.
+Based on the investigation and analysis as detailed in the accompanying narrative, the attached CURRENT ASSESSMENT FUNDING MODEL PROJECTION report details the average reserve contributions that are recommended to fund the expected capital expenditures of the subject Common Areas and Commonly Maintained Property as those terms are defined in the next thirty years.